xaur/decred-news/journal-template.md

 ## About This Issue

 This is issue {number} of Decred Journal.
-Index of all issues, mirrors and translations is available [here](https://xaur.github.io/decred-news/).
+Index of all issues, mirrors, and translations is available [here](https://xaur.github.io/decred-news/).

 Most information from third parties is relayed directly from source after a minimal sanity check.
 The authors of Decred Journal have no ability to verify all claims.
 Please beware of scams and do your own research.